Is 21 Prime Or Composite

 Scientific or Theoretical Perspective

 From a theoretical standpoint, the classification of numbers as prime or composite is foundational in number theory.
 Prime numbers are the building blocks of all natural numbers through multiplication, a concept known as the Fundamental Theorem of Arithmetic.
 Composite numbers, like 21, can be expressed as products of prime factors—in this case, 3 x 7.
-This factorization is unique for every composite number, which is a key principle in many mathematical proofs and algorithms.
+Still, this factorization is unique for every composite number, which is a key principle in many mathematical proofs and algorithms.
 The study of primes and composites also underpins modern encryption methods, such as RSA, which rely on the difficulty of factoring large composite numbers into their prime components.

 Common Mistakes or Misunderstandings